svmszcck/adesso-challenge/README.md

 - I could test the app only on Android.
 I didn't have chance to test it on iOS as I don't have a Mac & iPhone at the moment.

-- I have added accessibility features.
+- I have added accessibility support(with accessbility attributes for React Native).

 - A logging service can be used.
 That way logging logic will be centralized and it will be easier to track the errors inside the application.

+- I have added theming & dark mode support.
+If you change the phone's theme you will see the change on the app automatically.